zalando/expan/docs/tutorial.rst

 Currently ``analyze_statistical_test`` supports 4 test methods: ``fixed_horizon`` (default), ``group_sequential``, ``bayes_factor`` and ``bayes_precision``.
 All methods requires different additional parameters.
-``include_data`` is False by default, meaning the result statistical test result will not contain analysis data.

 If you would like to change any of the default values, just pass them as parameters to delta.
 For example: